This package contains three extensions to python-mode which I find useful when programming python. They are:

 I really like to run and debugging python programs from inside of emacs but I have wanted to see a couple of additional features added to python-mode.el This applies to executing the program as well as running with a symbolic debugger.

 To use these extensions, py-mode-ext.el is placed in my emacs load path.
-See below for the code that I inserted into my .emacs file.
+See the code that I inserted into my .emacs file below.

 When the user invokes py-execute-prog or py-call-pdb, the following sequence occurs.